realdevvora/realdevvora/README.md

 - 👋 Hi, I’m @realdevvora
-- 👀 I’m interested in full-stack web development and data engineering
+- 👀 I’m interested in full-stack development, and distributed systems
-- 🌱 I’m currently learning Next.js, Docker, and applying testing strategies.
+- 🌱 I’m currently building agentic bots and integrating them into microservices

 My more notable projects are: